 Our God will deal with the sins of the heart.
 The Church, on the other hand, must reckon with the outward results of the inward sin.
 Just because one has covetous desires but does not act them out does not mean all men, including him, are therefore thieves and to be judged in the same way by a magistrate or the Church.

 The man caught in 1 Cor.
 5 was not fantasizing about his father's widow – he was sleeping with her – something lost in the theology of too many Evangelicals.
 He had to stop sleeping with her and own up to his sin.
 His sin was not a past event but continues as long as he has sex with his father's widow.
-Such a distinction is also lost among Evangelical of today.
+This distinction is also lost among Evangelicals.

 If the man just owned up but continued to live with his widowed step-mother, we would have what we have today in more and more churches: antinomianism.